Agreement on 5% NATO defence spending by 2035: Prelude

 In preparation for the summit, several countries have reported on what they believed would be discussed by delegates.
 According to Al Jazeera, the United Kingdom, France, Germany and the Nordic countries hope to formulate a multi-year plan to manage funding cuts in the event that the U.S. pulls out of NATO.
-Under this plan, European nations would contribute more funding to the organization because the US contributes 65% of the NATO defense budget as of 2025.
-Moreover, NATO would propose a plan to require Europe and Canada to “boost its weapons and equipment stockpiles by 30 percent, which would be done amid current uncertainty regarding the US ongoing role in NATO contribution.
+Moreover, NATO would propose a plan to require Europe and Canada to "boost its weapons and equipment stockpiles by 30 percent, which would be done amid current uncertainty regarding the US ongoing role in NATO contribution.

 Also ahead of the summit, three Baltics defense ministers discussed the need for increased contributions to NATO.
-Thus, Estonian Minister of Defense Hanno Pevkur stated: “The Baltic countries have already raised their spending, and now we [NATO] must work together to make this understanding clearer among all allies".
+Thus, Estonian Minister of Defense Hanno Pevkur stated: "The Baltic countries have already raised their spending, and now we [NATO] must work together to make this understanding clearer among all allies".

 The NATO summit discussed increasing members' yearly fiscal contributions for defense spending.
 NATO considers a target percentage of GDP for defense spending allocation.
 The United States has expressed its goal of making each NATO member state contribute at least 5 percent of its GDP to defense budgets.
 Poland has responded to this request ahead of The Hague summit by pushing its defense spending to 4.7 percent of GDP.
 Similarly, as of June 13, 2025, the Dutch caretaker cabinet has decided to increase the defence budget to 3.5% of the gross domestic product.
 In addition, they intend to spend 1.5% of GDP on matters that benefit defence, with which the Netherlands aims to meet the 5% requirement.
-In his first speech as the new NATO Secretary-General, Mark Rutte stated that the organization should “shift to a wartime mindset and turbo charge our defense production and defense spending”.
+In his first speech as the new NATO Secretary-General, Mark Rutte stated that the organization should "shift to a wartime mindset and turbo charge our defense production and defense spending".

 According to Reuters, one of only five paragraphs of summit's closing statement is to say: "We reaffirm our ironclad commitment to collective defence as enshrined in Article 5 of the Washington Treaty - that an attack on one is an attack on all."

 Background

 Since the 2014 Wales Summit, NATO has urged member countries to allocate at least 2% of GDP to defence, a benchmark that many states struggled to meet.
 Growing security threats—such as Russia's invasion of Ukraine, cyber vulnerabilities, and doubts about sustained U.S. strategic commitment—intensified calls for a higher spending floor.

 Prior to the summit, Poland and the Baltic states, already approaching or exceeding 4%, championed ambitious targets, framing higher spending as essential deterrence.

-Under the Trump administration, the U.S. parted ways with the bipartisan foreign policy consensus, based on "...Trump's belief that NATO and America’s other major alliances should be explicitly organized as protection rackets rather than as partnerships".
+Under the Trump administration, the U.S. parted ways with the bipartisan foreign policy consensus, based on "...Trump's belief that NATO and America's other major alliances should be explicitly organized as protection rackets rather than as partnerships".